- As low as $356/Night

 About the Area

-Located in Myrtle Beach, this condo is near theme parks and near the beach.
+Located in Myrtle Beach, this condo is near theme parks and on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
-SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 Looking to get your feet wet?
 Jet skiing, kayaking and snorkeling adventures can be found near the property.

 Special Instructions